 There are some areas in Eastern Europe where you'll be hard-pressed to find other travelers.
 And there are magnificent hikes and landmarks where you'll be sharing the experience with just a handful of other adventurous souls.
 (Unlike in much of Western Europe, where lines, tour guides holding flags above their heads and steep entrance fees are a big portion of your experience.)

 I'm not saying that there are no tourists in Eastern Europe.
-There are certain countries, like Croatia for instance, that are gaining popularity and have the same crowds as you'd find in Paris and London.
+There are certain countries, like Croatia for instance, that are gaining popularity and have the same crowds as you'd find in Paris and London during peak tourist season.
 But in general, Eastern Europe is still less traveled than the Western region of this continent.

 3. Friendly People